danielfrg/mkdocs-jupyter/CONTRIBUTING.md

-# Contrinuting
+# How to Contribute

-## Dev environment
+## Development environment

-The development is based on conda on the `environment.yml` file.
-To createand activate the environment:
+Create Python env

 ```
 make env
 conda activate mkdocs-jupyter
 ```

-After that install the package in editable mode using:
+Install the package in editable mode using:

 ```
 make develop